 - Will you be going with your family?

-These are just sample b1 b2 visa interview questions and answers.
-During the interview, you may be asked only a few questions.
-In most of my interviews I have been about 10 or less.
+In most of my interviews, I have been asked about 10 or less.
 In one case I was barely asked 3 questions and I got the visa.

 Many times the visa officer has formed an opinion by just looking at your documentation but she wants to confirm her opinion or see if you can produce other documents or explanations that will convince her otherwise.